 I go inside to be met by two guys, Ashan and Sanjeev.
 They jacked the car up to find that my exhaust system was a bit loose and vibrating and it seems one of the rubbers of the exhaust mounting bars tore off and was gone and was causing the metal rattle I was hearing.

 I was then upsold and told that I should install a downpipe on my car because of performance, fuel economy etc etc. I then booked the car in for this.
 Not the same day of course because I was told it would take a whole day to install.
 This was then done a few days later.
-I would also like to mention that I booked my car in that morning and they worked on the car the whole day then well into the night.
-I must have left there at around 7:30 that evening.
+I would also like to mention that I booked my car in that morning and they worked on the car the whole day and well into the night.
+I must have left there at around 7:30 PM that evening.

 They left pieces of flat bar that was spot welded under the car and against the new custom exhaust system they built.
 I saw this when they jacked the car up again to check.
 They then removed these pieces and at the same time upsold me on an intake system.
 Did I mention they could help me straight away?